 6. Your property manager is on the hook for maintenance and repairs.

 You can deduct money from your rent payments if your property manager fails to keep your unit up to building, housing, and health codes — but you’ll want to consult a lawyer first.
+It’s the property managers responsibility to contract with facility and maintenance companies to ensure your place is up to code.

 7. If you’re on the lease, you’re responsible for rent.